keithreid-sfw/TaoCompProg/README.md

 Queue is insertions at one end and deletions at the other Deque (double ended queue) has insertions and deletions at both ends.

+1. intuitively yes because it has two ends which between them can serve both stack and queue behavious. in expicit detail calling Ox the output restricted end, for stack behaviour use the IO of the other end and for queue use the I of Ox.
+2. yes any permutation is possible
+123456 into 154623 on Fig 1